jlyman/react-native-rating-requestor/README.md

     npm i --save react-native-rating-requestor

+You'll probably also want to install the peer dependencies as well:

+    npm i --save @react-native-community/async-storage react-native-store-review

-Note there is a peer dependency on [react-native-community/async-storage](https://github.com/react-native-community/async-storage).
-You may also need to link in the native modules, which varies depending on the version of React Native you are using.
+ You may also need to `link` in or `pod install` the native modules from the peer dependencies, which varies depending on the version of React Native you are using.

+ *(If anyone has a better way of managing the native modules of these peer dependencies, definitely open an issue and let me know!)*

 ## Usage